ricardoquesada/unijoysticle2/docs/user_guide.md

 The logs can be fetched by connecting a terminal to the ESP32 module.

-1. Connect the ESP32 module to your PC using a micro USB cable.
+1. Connect the Unijoysticle to the PC using a micro USB cable.
 2. Launch any serial terminal.
 Possible options:
    * Arduino Serial Terminal (See below for detailed steps)
    * or `minicom -D /dev/ttyUSB0` (Linux, macOS)
    * or `tio /dev/ttyUSB0` (Linux, macOS)
    * or `idf.py monitor` (Linux, macOS, Windows. requires to checkout Bluepad32 source code)
+   * or [putty] (Windows only)
 3. Reset the Unijoysticle
 4. Try to connect the gamepad again.
 5. Let it try for a few seconds.
 6. Copy & paste the output from the terminal and put it in the bug report.

 ### Arduino terminal step-by-step